MicrosoftDocs/powerapps-docs/powerapps-docs/maker/maker-search.md

 ### Disable a search provider

-You can disable or enable a search provider by specifying the search provider namespace when you run the Set-TenantSettings cmdlet.
+Members of the Power Platform admin role can disable or enable a search provider by specifying the search provider namespace when running the Set-TenantSettings cmdlet.

 For example, to disable the Microsoft Learn and Documentation search provider, run this cmdlet: